Charles Hall (New Zealand politician)

-Charles Hall (1843 – 29 May 1937) was a Liberal Party Member of Parliament in New Zealand.
+Charles Hall (c.
+1842 – 29 May 1937) was a Liberal Party Member of Parliament in New Zealand.
 He represented the Waipawa electorate from 1893 to 1896 when he was defeated, then from 1899 to 1911 when he retired.

 Biography

 Early life

-Hall was born at Malton, Yorkshire in 1843.
+Hall was born at Malton, Yorkshire, in about 1842.
 His first wife, Eliza died in her youth leaving Hall a widower.
 They had one child, a daughter.
 Hall decided to shift to New Zealand and arrived at Napier in the ship Countess of Kintore in 1875 and entered the building trade upon arrival.
-Hall started up trade in Napier where he married Marian Dinsdale in 1878, the marriage issued two children one daughter and one son.
+Hall started up trade in Napier where he married Marian Dinsdale in 1878; the marriage issued two children one daughter and one son.
 He was keenly interested in land settlement and in 1880 took up a bush section in northern Manawatu.
 His family's home was destroyed in a bush fire and he and his family moved to Woodville where he again entered the building trade.

-Due to his active interest in land settlement, he assisted in the settlement of the Hall and Malton blocks near Woodville and was also an original selector in the Mangahao block, near Pahiatua.
-Due to his service in land settlements he was appointed by the government to serve as a selector for government land subdivisions.
+Owing to his active interest in land settlement, Hall was appointed by the government to serve as a selector for government land subdivisions.
+He assisted in the settlement of the Hall and Malton blocks near Woodville, and was also an original selector in the Mangahao block, near Pahiatua.

 Political career

 Hall had a long, and active public life.
-He started his career locally holding many civil authority positions, serving as the Mayor of Woodville, chairman of the Waipawa County Council, District Coroner, a member of the Waipawa Licensing Committee and a member of the Hawke's Bay Education Board.
+He started his career locally holding many civil authority positions, serving as the mayor of Woodville, chairman of the Waipawa County Council, District Coroner, a member of the Waipawa Licensing Committee and a member of the Hawke's Bay Education Board.